DUNE/computing-training-202112/_episodes/02-storage-spaces.md

 **Home area**  is the equivalent to the user's local hard drive
 * access speed to the volume very high, on top of full POSIX access
 * safe to store certificate and tickets
-* not accessibly as an output location from grid worker nodes
+* not accessible as an output location from grid worker nodes
 * not for code developement (size of less than 10 GB)

 **Network Attached Storage (NAS)** element behaves identically to a locally mounted volume.